Happy Earth Day, Earthlings. We, the Robots, are here to help!

 How is Unplanned Down-Time Bad for the Environment?

 Industrial plants aim to operate at peak efficiency - basically maximizing outputs for the inputs provided to the process.
-Over time, plants have honed their operations to squeeze the most from its resources.
+Over time, plants have honed their operations to squeeze the most from their resources.
 A plant operating at peak efficiency is inherently more environmentally efficient by the low resource burden it places on the world.
 This assumes the plant is not cutting other environmental corners for the sake of efficiency.
 When the normal process unexpectedly stops, the resource efficiency stops.

-As an example, when a power boiler suddenly stops operating, the stored energy in the system composed of heat, in the water and walls, and kinetic energy, in rotational equipment is dissipated.
+As an example, when a power boiler suddenly stops operating, the stored energy in the system is composed of heat, in the water and walls, and kinetic energy, in rotational equipment is dissipated.
 It takes an enormous amount of additional energy to bring that system back to that point before the outage.
-This translates into more coal, natural gas, etc., than what would otherwise have been needed for the same output.
+This translates into more coal, natural gas, etc. than what would otherwise have been needed for the same output.

 In a manufacturing process, an unplanned outage puts at risk the partial products that were being produced at the time of the outage.
 At Pulp and Paper mills, wood pulp is “cooked” to separate lignin from the wood cellulose to make strong fibers.
-The majority of the time this process involves a chemical reaction at high temperature.
+The majority of the time this process involves a chemical reaction at a high temperature.
 When the process stops and cools, the working product is put at risk, losing a fraction of the inputs to the process.

 Perhaps the most environmentally damaging example of an aborted industrial process is the practice of flaring at refineries.
 When a refinery suddenly goes off-line, pressure from flammable gases puts the mechanical integrity of equipment at risk.
 To prevent a worse outcome, the plant burns off excess product, which looks like a flare burning.
 During the winter storm that knocked the grid and refineries off-line in February, nearly all major producers resorted to flaring.
 Facilities filed 174 notices for releases above permitted levels and it is estimated that 700,000 pounds of gases were released, according to this article from Reuters.